chandan-0416/nextjs-project/README.md

 b> COBOL (1959) — for business applications c> ALGOL (1958) — introduced structured programming and influenced C, Pascal, and many others.
 4. All modern programming languages are ultimately inherited from Assembly Language, but C is considered the fundamental ancestor of almost all modern high-level languages.

+# Low Level Design
+- Component design
+- Config driven UI
+- Shimmer UI
+- Routing & Protected Routes
+- Statement management & Libraries
+- Multi-lamguage Support
+- Infinite Scroll
+- Accordion
+- Reddit Nested Comments
+- Image Slider
+- Pagination Part 1/2
+- Real time update
+- youtube live stream chat UI
+- Auto complete & Search Box

+###### ▶️▶️▶️

+# Application of Next.js & TypeScript 's documentation in project (Practice):

+1. Next.js
+a> Installation
+b> Project Structure
+c> Layouts & Pages
+d> Linking and Navigating
+e> Server and Client components f> Cache Components g> Fetching Data h> Updating Data i> Caching and Revalidating j> Error Handling k> CSS l> Image Optimization m> Font Optimization n> Meta and OG Images o> Route Handlers p> Proxy q> Deploying r> Upgrading

+# Layouts and Pages 👍
+Next.js uses file-system based routing, meaning you can use folders and files to define routes.
+This page will guide you through how to create layouts and pages, and link between them.
+- Page : A page is UI that is rendered on a specific route.
+- Layout : A layout is UI that is shared between multiple pages.
+On navigation, layouts preserve state, remain interactive, and do not rerender.
+- Dynamic Route segment, params, searchParams, useSearchParams
+- (Route Group), [Dynamic Route segment], Nested Dynamic route segment
+- Dynamic route : params, searchParams(passing data into queryString of server component), useSearchParams(client component), catch-all segment([...slug]) as sub-cotegories.
+# Client component, when we need to use
+- State and event handlers.
+E.g. onClick, onChange.
+- Lifecycle logic.
+E.g. useEffect.
+- Browser-only APIs.
+E.g. localStorage, window, Navigator.geolocation, etc.
+- Custom hooks.
+# Server component, when you need to use
+- Fetch data from databases or APIs close to the source.
+- Use API keys, tokens, and other secrets without exposing them to the client.
+- Reduce the amount of JavaScript sent to the browser.
+- Improve the First Contentful Paint (FCP), and stream content progressively to the client.
+- Caching is the process of storing frequently accessed data in a temporary, high-speed storage layer (a cache) to serve future requests faster than accessing the original data source.
+- all server IO (database calls, APIs, computations).
+# Telemetry Monitering
+- Telemetry monitoring is the remote, continuous tracking of a patient's vital signs, most commonly heart rhythm, using electrodes on the body that transmit data to a central station.
+# Fetching Data
+- Server Components
+    - You can fetch data in Server Components using any asynchronous I/O, such as: The fetch API, An ORM or database, Reading from the filesystem using Node.js APIs like fs.

+- Client Components
+    - There are two ways to fetch data in Client Components, using: React's use hook and A community library like SWR or React Query
+# Streaming
+- There are two ways you can leverage streaming in your application:
+1. Wrapping a page with a loading.js file
+2. Wrapping a component with <Suspense>

+# Route Handlers
+- Route Handlers allow you to create custom request handlers for a given route using the Web Request and Response APIs.
+- Good to know: Route Handlers are only available inside the app directory.
+They are the equivalent of API Routes inside the pages directory meaning you do not need to use API Routes and Route Handlers together.